minebeef/learngit/readme.txt

-git is a distributed
+git is a system
-git is free
+git is fred gpl
+git has a mutable